Well, it’s time to settle this debate once and for all.

 FAQs

-Booster is far cheaper, with representative, up-to-date content, and is a particularly excellent resource for Biology and PAT sections.
+Booster has more representaive representative, up-to-date content, and is a particularly excellent resource for Biology and PAT sections. not to mention the mobile-friendly platform.

-Bootcamp has excellent video lessons, a Mobile App where you can access all your study material on the go, and is particularly helpful for the Chemistry section.
+Bootcamp has well-organized video lessons, nicely-done answer explanations, and is particularly helpful for the Chemistry section.

 So ultimately, your choice between DAT Booster and DAT Bootcamp will depend on a couple of individual factors informing what you are primarily looking for in a DAT test prep course.